 “Sure.”
-Sloan passed a keychip and the mealpac across the stained countertop.
+Sloan reached under the counter, pulled out a keyrod and a mealpac, and slid both across the stained countertop.
 “Room 206.
 Knock first.
 I told your roommate he’d probably be having company, but you don’t want to surprise a freespacer.
 He might cut you in two and regret it later.”
-He shrugged.
+He snickered.
 “Or he might not even regret it.”

 “Worthless data, gladeye.”
 As if I’d be stupid enough to burst in on any stranger.
 How did Sloan think I’d survived this long?

-I turned to go, but Sloan wasn’t finished.
+I turned toward the stairs, but Sloan wasn’t finished.
 “Oh, one other thing, Kit.”

-“Someone was asking for you.
+“Someone else was asking for you.
+Not just a musician.
+You, specifically.
 Man in a weathercoat.
 Looked like a high-power meatman to me.”
 He grinned.
 “Sleep well.”

-I found room 206, then stopped, listening.
-There was plenty to hear: a man and a woman screaming obscenities from across the hall; the latest Sensation Single pounding from next door.
+I found Room 206 and stopped outside the door, listening.
+There was plenty to hear elsewhere in the flophouse: a man and a woman screaming obscenities somewhere; the latest Sensation Single pounding from the next room down the hall.
 I grimaced; I hated that pre-packaged fluff.
-But I could hear nothing from room 206.
+But I could hear nothing from Room 206.
 Was that a good sign or not?

-—and jumped back out again, tripping over my own feet and falling backward with a crash that shook the whole floor.
-I scrambled back until my spine pressed against the wall.
+—and then jumped back out again, tripping over my own feet and falling on my butt with a thud.
+I pushed myself backward, crablike, until my stringsynth case pressed hard against the wall.

 Two purple eyes on moist reddish-orange tentacles slid around the edge of the door and focused on me.
 A third eye joined them.
 “Are you unhurt?” said the voice that had told me to enter.